T. N. Sadalakshmi: Political career

 Sadalakshmi was first elected from the Peddapalli constituency and subsequently from that of Kamareddy.
 She rose to become deputy speaker of the Andhra Pradesh Legislative Assembly.

 In 1962, Sadalakshmi was elected to the state assembly from Yellareddy assembly constituency.
 She became the first and only woman minister in the cabinet of Neelam Sanjiva Reddy.
 As a Minister of Religious and Charitable Endowments – a position she held for a year – she took the decision to train Dalits as Hindu priests.
 She set up an Archaka School at Yadagirigutta and allowed women into Devasthanam trusts.
 Later, as Social Welfare Minister, she set up SC Corporation.

-Sadalakshmi was a member of Vidhan Parishad between 1974 and 1980.
-She also served as honorary chairman of LIDCAP in the 1980s.

 Sadalakshmi supported Ambedkarism and the movement for a separate Telangana state.
 She joined the Telugu Desam Party in 1982 at N. T. Rama Rao's insistence and was appointed to be the party's vice-president.
 She later left Telugu Desam Party to work for the Telangana Congress Party.